paceaux/moochr/README.md

 * Node
 * Express
 * Vue
+* Vuex
 * Webpack

 ## Startup
 1. Run `npm install`
 2. Run `npm start` (Starts the app)
-3. After modifying any frontend: `npm build`
+3. Run `npm run dev` watches web app files and rebuilds them.

 There's a `postinstall` command that creates the DB tables for you.
 It runs when you run `npm install`.
-If you haven't yet created the Todo database, don't run any install commands.
+You'll want to create a Todo database.